phanein/focused-clustering/README.md

 ## Running

-An example batch file `focusco.bat` shows how to use the matlab program from the command line.  (it'll run the whole thing soon)
+An example batch file `focusco.bat` shows how to use the matlab program from the command line.  (it'll run the whole thing soon).
+It can be run like so:

+`>focusco.bat example.edges example.features example.similar`

+Which will produce `focusco.out.weighted.edges`.

 ## Installation